joshuacarmack/tricitiesmesh/README.md

 ### Styling

-This site uses Tailwind for styling.
+This site uses the Docsy theme.
-Consult the [docs](https://tailwindcss.com/docs/styling-with-utility-classes) for an overview of how to apply new styles.
+Docsy makes numerous shortcodes available to enhance your content.
-Typographic styling baseline is applied by [tailwind-typography](https://github.com/tailwindlabs/tailwindcss-typography) `prose` class.
+Read the [docs](https://www.docsy.dev/docs/) for more information.